Home Buyer's Handbook

 St. Paul, MN 55101

 Offers below-market loans for buyers with low or moderate incomes and for first-time buyers.
-MFHA has statewide reach.
+MHFA has statewide reach.

 Minnesota Housing Finance Agency